Bank Staff Nurse by Spire Healthcare Ltd

 Duties and responsibilities

-You will actively promote best practice and contribute towards quality improvements, collect collate and organise data, interpret all of the information and make a justifiable assessment, making this available to relevant others
+The Hospital covers a wide variety of surgical procedures, so you will work as a part of a team assessing patient's health and well-being across a complex and changing caseload, assisting in the delivery of care to meet the patient's needs.
+You will actively promote best practice and contribute towards quality improvements, collect collate and organise data, interpret all the information and make a justifiable assessment, making this available to relevant others

 Who we're looking for